private-octopus/c4/doc/c4-design.md

   "startup", "pushing", or a congestion detection in a "cruising" state.
-It remains in that state for at least one roundtrip, until the first packet sent in "discovery" is acknowledged.
-Once that happens, the connection enters "slowdown" if no "slowdown" has been experienced for 5 seconds, or goes back to "startup" if the last 3 pushing attemps have resulted in increases of "nominal CWND", or enters "cruising" otherwise.
+It remains in that state for at least one roundtrip, until the first packet sent in "recovery" is acknowledged.
+Once that happens, the connection goes back to "startup" if the last 3 pushing attemps have resulted in increases of "nominal rate", or enters "cruising" otherwise.
-* "cruising": the connection is sending using the "nominal_rate" and "nominal_cwnd" value.
+* "cruising": the connection is sending using the "nominal_rate" and "nominal_max_rtt" value.
 If congestion is detected, the connection exits cruising and enters
   "recovery" after lowering the value of "nominal_cwnd".
-If after a roundtrip the application sent fewer than 1/2 of "nominal_cwnd", and if the last "slowdown" occured more than 4 seconds ago, the connection moves to the "checking" state.
-  Otherwise, the connection will remain in "cruising" state until a sufficient number of bytes have been acknowledged, and the connection is not "app limited".
+  Otherwise, the connection will remain in "cruising" state until at least 4 RTT and the connection is not "app limited".
 At that point, it enters "pushing".
 * "pushing": the connection is using a rate and CWND 25%